JEMendoza02/100Days100Proyects/DAY1/README.md

-# Hello word
+# DAY 1 Details
-Lets start with something easy.
-And as always we start with the popular "Hello word" in terminal.
+First Day's excersice, i will put "Hello Word" from 3 different programming languages.
+My design is to reply a MacOS Desktop with a terminal, where i will place the code for "Hello Word" in Java, C and PHP.
 ## Tools
 <p align="center">
   <!--HTML5-->